blacktop/mcp-tts/cmd/README_TESTS.md

 # Google TTS Tests Documentation

-This directory contains comprehensive unit tests for the Google TTS (Text-to-Speech) integration in the mcp-say TTS service.
+This directory contains comprehensive unit tests for the Google TTS (Text-to-Speech) integration in the mcp-tts TTS service.

 ## Test Files